-PCOS Hair Loss: Causes, Treatments, and Regrowth Success Stories
+PCOS Hair Loss: Causes and Treatments

+Thinning hair or hair loss is one of the most common symptoms of PCOS.
+Severity of this hair loss can vary, however, depending on the individual.
 Elevated androgen levels are to blame for causing hair loss in those with PCOS.
 Androgens are considered “male” sex hormones, and men produce them at a rate of twelve times more than women.
-Because women with PCOS often have higher than average levels of androgen, they are vulnerable to developing symptoms like hair loss, unwanted hair growth, and weight gain.
+Because women (and those afab) with PCOS often have higher than average levels of androgen, they are vulnerable to developing symptoms like hair loss, unwanted hair growth, and weight gain.

 Although individual experiences of hair loss with PCOS can vary, there are noticeable patterns of how it progresses.